 Quad bike review

 The Australian Competition and Consumer Commission (ACCC) is conducting a safety investigation into quad bikes.
 On 22 March, the ACCC released a Consultation Regulatory Impact Statement which outlines five options to improve the safety of quad bikes and side-by-side vehicles.
 Submissions closed on 4 May 2018.
-A final recommendation will be provided to the Minister by mid-2018.
-For more information, visit the website.
+A final recommendation will be provided to the Minister when the ACCC has examined all the evidence and finalised options to improve quad bike safety.
+For more information, visit the ACCC website.

 Quad bike fatalities: a snapshot

-- Almost 11% (11 fatalities) were children aged 11 years of age or under and almost one‑third (36 fatalities) were adults aged 60 years and over.
+- Almost 11% (14 fatalities) were children aged 11 years of age or under and more than one‑third (43 fatalities) were adults aged 60 years and over.

 Read more quad bike fatality data.